Yao Ming: Chinese basketball legend says Peng Shuai in 'pretty good condition' during December meeting – KION546

 The Women’s Tennis Association (WTA) has continued to call for a thorough and transparent investigation into Peng’s allegations and suspended all tournaments in China over her safety.

-As vice premier, Zhang, 75, served on the party’s seven-person Politiburo Standing Committee — the country’s supreme leadership body — alongside President Xi Jinping from 2012 to 2017.
-He retired as vice premier in 2018.
+As vice premier, Zhang served on the ruling Communist Party’s seven-person Politburo Standing Committee — the country’s supreme leadership body — alongside President Xi Jinping from 2012 to 2017.
+He retired from his post in 2018.

-Previously CNN has repeatedly reached out for comment to both Peng and China’s State Council, which handles press inquires for the central government.
+Previously CNN had repeatedly reached out for comment to both Peng and China’s State Council Information Office, which handles press inquiries for the central government.

 ‘Visiting China may change many perceptions’